ptbrown1729/qgm_tools/README.md

 contains information about the "standard" 2D optical lattice, as well as the D4 lattice that we are more interested in here. [library.bib](lattice/library.bib) is a bibtex file which contains bibliographic information for useful references for some of the calculations included here. [fermi_gas.py](lattice/fermi_gas.py) performs useful calculations of correlators and etc. for a non-interacting Fermi gas in a lattice.
-Complimentary matlab functions can be found in [lib/non-int-fg](lib/non-int-fg).
+Complimentary Matlab functions can be found in [lib/non-int-fg](lib/non-int-fg).
 [lattice_unittest.py](lattice/lattice_unittest.py) has tests to verify certain functions in lattice_single_particle.py

 ## gpib_devs
-code for interacting with GPIB devices using matlab.
+code for interacting with GPIB devices using Matlab.

 ## dqmc_tools
-code used to automate running QuestQMC on the Princeton Feynman cluster, and parse the results.
+code used to automate running [QuestQMC](http://quest.ucdavis.edu/) on the [Princeton Feynman cluster](http://physics.princeton.edu/it/cluster/), and parse the results.

 ## optical-potentials
 calculation of trap depths, atomic polarizabilities, etc.